tsellam/tsellam.github.io/_posts/2018-01-13-Secret-Sauce-First-Results.md

 ## Conclusion and Plan of Action

 This blog post described our first set of experiments with the Guitar and Noisemaker datasets.
-The conclusions are mixed: we modeled the guitar effect dataset successfully, but found that the Noisemaker task much harder to solve.
+The conclusions are mixed: we modeled the guitar effect dataset successfully, but found that the Noisemaker task harder to solve.

-The next step is to tackle them with better feature.
-We will investigate two directions in the near future.
+The next step is to try better feature.
 First, we will try to combine the MFCCs with other features from the literature, such as deltas and constant-Q representations.
 Then, we will scale our experiment up and generate more data so that the algorithms can learn features themselves.
 To be continued!

 ## References